Note: the technique list is not complete or accurate, this is intentional.

 Historically Japanese martial arts have had a number of different ways of promoting or ranking students.
-Originally there was no ranking system at all, everyone just trained and learned together, as a very close knit group.
+Originally there was no ranking system at all, everyone just trained and learned together, as a very close-knit group.
 Later, a three (3) tier system of Shoden (low / beginner), Chuden (middle / intermediate), Jôdan (high / advanced) was probably the next progression from the original “no promotion” system.
-Sometimes this three tier system had a forth Hiden (hidden) tier that contained secrets that were passed on only by Kuden (oral transmission) to a few select students.
-Of course the actual Japanese words used for these subdivisions could have been different than those used in the above illustration, but the overall structure is the same.
+Sometimes this three-tier system had a fourth Hiden (hidden) tier that contained secrets that were passed on only by Kuden (oral transmission) to a few select students.
+Of course, the actual Japanese words used for these subdivisions could have been different than those used in the above illustration, but the overall structure is the same.

 The Bujinkan Ranking System

-A “white belt”, or Mu Kyû (no Kyû, or rank) is simply someone whom has not yet been promoted in the Bujinkan system.
-Usually they are persons just starting their training.
+A “white belt”, or Mu Kyû (no Kyû, or rank) is simply someone who has not yet been promoted in the Bujinkan system.
+Usually, they are persons just starting their training.
 As a general rule persons are white belts for the first 2 or 3 months of their training, after which they are promoted to the first level of green belt.

 A “green belt” indicates that one is basically a beginner and working to learn the core material of this art.
 There are nine (9) different levels of green belt.
 The lowest level is 9th Kyû (pronounced “Q”) and the highest is 1st Kyû.
 Kyû means “class” in Japanese.
 As each student advances through the various levels of green belt they learn more and more of the fundamental principles that underlie all of the Bujinkan training.
 After passing through each of the Kyû levels one reaches the Dan, or black belt, level.

-The first level of black belt is called Shodan and we feel that at this level one has finally grasped the “basic skills” of the Bujinkan, and is now ready to really begin their learning!
+The first level of black belt is called Shodan, and we feel that at this level one has finally grasped the “basic skills” of the Bujinkan, and is now ready to really begin their learning!
 Now is the time for one to take the vast skills and knowledge they have learned so far and begin to use those “basics” in more advanced levels.
 This is also the time to really mix the basics together into new skills, and to learn more advanced techniques too.
-Of course all of these things are taught while persons are in the green belt stages of their training, but by black belt these skills are really beginning to come together and their training really progresses even faster then before.
+Of course, all of these things are taught while persons are in the green belt stages of their training, but by black belt these skills are really beginning to come together, and their training really progresses even faster than before.

 Contrary to many other styles of martial arts, in the Bujinkan, one’s training has really just begun at the level of black belt.
 This does not mean that new black belts have not learned much up to this point, but at this point most students have now finally learned the “basics” well enough to really begin to grow in leaps and bounds.
 It’s like a farmer preparing a field for planting, a lot of work has to go into the process of “preparing the soil” before even one seed can be planted.